Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Getting the Raw Data

-Two things are king in Sagemaker: S3 and containers (more on this later).
-The goal is to get the raw data to s3 to serve our preprocessing and training containers.
 This function downloads the raw data, splits it into train, validation and test sets and uploads them to their s3 destinations.

 ```python